nc23t/Wazuh-SIEM-HomeLab/README.md

 # Wazuh SIEM Home Lab
-A

 A fully functional SIEM (Security Information and Event Management) home lab built on Hyper-V, monitoring real endpoints across Windows and Linux using Wazuh 4.14.4.

 ## Overview

-This project deploys Wazuh — an open-source XDR and SIEM platform — on a Hyper-V virtual machine running Ubuntu Server 22.04.
-The server collects and analyzes security telemetry from multiple endpoints on my home network, including a Windows 11 workstation and a Raspberry Pi 4 running Pi-hole, WireGuard VPN, and other network services.
+This project deploys Wazuh; an open-source XDR and SIEM platform, on a Hyper-V virtual machine running Ubuntu Server 22.04.
+The server collects and analyzes security telemetry from multiple endpoints on my home network, including a Windows 11 workstation and a Raspberry Pi 4 running Pi-hole, WireGuard VPN, and other network services (with plans to add my MacBook).

 The lab demonstrates real-world SIEM capabilities: centralized log collection, vulnerability detection, MITRE ATT&CK mapping, CIS benchmark compliance scanning, and file integrity monitoring.